dcvii/ripper/doc/to_run.md

 # running instructions

-make sure your database is up and running.
+make sure your source database is up and running.

 ### environment

 - navigate to proper subdirectory
 - run `poetry shell` to establish environment
 - setup the config. (.envrc)
+- optionally run the token.sh to grant 24 hour access to S3
-- run the *idempotent* `migration_ddl.sql` to create the migration metadata on the source database.
+- run the *idempotent* `python init_migration.py` to create the migration metadata on the source database.